pfxuan/lustrefs/README.md

 Hadoop has a special configuration called
 [Secure Mode](https://hadoop.apache.org/docs/r2.6.0/hadoop-project-dist/hadoop-common/SecureMode.html)
 that allows for jobs to be run using the identity of the submitter.
-When secure-mode Hadoop is configured, a user obtains a Kerberos "ticket" and then submits a job.
+When secure-mode Hadoop is configured, a user obtains a Kerberos "ticket" and then submits a job in the usual way.
-With the ticket, jobs will be run under the users UNIX identity, which will allow Hadoop jobs to access data on Lustre as the user.
+With the ticket, jobs will be run under the user's UNIX identity, which will allow Hadoop jobs to access data on Lustre as the user.

 Configuring secure-mode Hadoop is outside the scope of this documentation.
 Here are some brief notes for consideration:

+  * We recommend turning on secure-mode Hadoop before configuring the cluster to use Lustre.
+    We recommend skipping steps 1, 2, and 3 and configuring secure-mode Hadoop.
+    Verify that the cluster works in secure-mode before returning to these instructions and begin with step 1.
   * The steps required for single-tenant Hadoop (above) should be followed with the addition that all users of Hadoop will also need accounts on the Lustre MGS/MDS.
   * Secure-mode Hadoop requires Kerberos.
 A Kerberos server will have to be available, and all Hadoop nodes configured to use it.
-  * Any user using a secure-mode Hadoop cluster will need an account on all Hadoop nodes, which is not how a typical Hadoop cluster is set up.
+  * Any user using a secure-mode Hadoop cluster will need an account on all Hadoop nodes, which is often not how a typical Hadoop cluster is set up.
     Configuring the Hadoop nodes to use LDAP (or equivalent) for logins may be beneficial.
-  * Each user will need a directory named `{$fs.lustrefs.mount}/user/{$username}` and owned by that user.
+  * Each user will need a directory named `{$fs.lustrefs.mount}/user/{$username}` and owned by that user, similar to the last bullet point in the single-tenant setup section.
-  * We recommend turning on secure-mode Hadoop before configuring the cluster to use Lustre.
-    Verify that the cluster works in secure-mode before switching to Lustre.
+    Users can store/access data on Lustre outside of the `{$fs.lustrefs.mount}` hierarchy (see below), but Hadoop uses this user-specific directory for job staging.
+    Therefore, each user must have a directory created for them under this hierarchy.
   * The Cloudera Manager has
     [a Kerberos Authentication Wizard](https://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/cm_sg_intro_kerb.html)
     that helps with setting up secure-mode Hadoop.